Coedice/website/projects/anonkey.md

 using the AnonKey.
 But, if a participant withdraws their consent from the study, you can ask them for their name and participant number (which you provided when they agreed to join the study), generate the AnonKey again, and look for a match in your database to delete it.

+By requiring the name in addition to the participant number to delete their data, we can be more sure that the person making the request is correct that the number they are providing is their participant number, and also prevents us from acting on fraudulent deletion requests, since they would now know what name corresponds to each participant number.

 ## A Small Warning
 If you spell the participant's name incorrectly when you save their data into your database, your AnonKey will not match their real name.
 If you then need to delete their data later on, you will not be able to match your saved AnonKey with the new one you generate using the correct spelling of their name.